Lucien Bersot: Private Bersot

 When the First World War broke out, he was 33 years old.
-He was Mobilized into the 60th infantry regiment, he was on the Aisne front during the winter of 1914–1915, and had just suffered heavy losses near Soissons.
+He was Mobilized into the 60th infantry regiment, which was on the Aisne front during the winter of 1914–1915, and had just suffered heavy losses near Soissons.
 However, the general staff judging this regiment not very active had just entrusted its command, on January 22, 1915, to Lieutenant-Colonel François Maurice Auroux, a former member of the African troops, responsible for whipping the unit into shape.

 The case

 As there were no longer any trousers in his size in the store, Lucien Bersot could only wear the white canvas one supplied in his kit which was handed over during induction.
 Shivering from the cold in the trenches, he asked on February 11, 1915, the quartermaster, for red woollen trousers (le pantalon rouge) identical to those worn by his comrades.
 The sergeant then offered him tattered and bloodstained trousers, taken from a dead soldier, which Bersot refused.

 For this refusal, Lucien Bersot was sentenced to eight days in prison by Lieutenant André.
-But Lieutenant-Colonel Auroux, commander of the regiment, considered this punishment insufficient and requested that he appear before a special court-martial, a veritable court-martial.
+But Lieutenant-Colonel Auroux, commander of the regiment, considered this punishment insufficient and requested that he appear before a court-martial.
 As new recruits who had not yet been seasoned had just arrived, his intention was clearly to make an example of Bersot.

 Before the regiment's “special” Council of War, chaired by Auroux, Bersot was condemned to death.
 The penalty imposed then did not correspond to the code of military justice because the offence had been observed in the rear and not in contact with the enemy.

 Two companions of the condemned man (Elie Cottet-Dumoulin and Mohn André) then intervened with the lieutenant-colonel to try to soften the sentence, but were not heard and saw themselves punished in turn with forced labour in North Africa.
 Still, others refused to shoot their comrade during his execution which took place the next day on February 13, 1915, in Fontenoy, Aisne.